 "As we say in Texas, that was plenty good enough," he says.

 The ever-changing perfect credit score

+And there are still a few versions of the FICO Score that are less widely used that have slightly different ranges.
 For example, the range for TransUnion's Precision 2003 FICO Risk Score -- which, like other FICO credit scores, measures the likelihood of a 90-day delinquency within 24 months -- goes as high as 950.
 The range for its Classic 95 FICO Risk Score is 403 to 834.